desireeDev/desireeDev/README.md

 ### Hi there I"am SAD  😚👋
-student in computer science 👩‍💻😄, my love for the branches🥰❤ of this sector has increased over time especially 🌚for the development of mobile applications, Let's discover this universe together goooooo🏃‍♀️🏃‍♀️🏃‍♀️
+student in computer science 👩‍💻😄, my love for the branches🥰❤ of this sector has increased over time especially 🌚for the development of mobile applications, Let's discover this universe together goooooo🏃‍♀️🏃‍♀️🏃‍♀️ and This repository showcases my submission for the Flutter  app UI Challenge.
+The challenge aimed to design and implement an attractive and user-friendly mobile application of all kinds.
+As a passionate Flutter developer, this challenge is a way for me to explore flutter and to have notions in UI/UX design🥰❤

 <!--
 **desireeDev/desireeDev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.